pacharajson/project2_Bangkok_Housing/README.md

+# Project 2: Bangkok Housing

-# Business Problem Statement
+# Business Problem Statement: Affordable Housing Access
-Affordable Housing Access: Investigate ways to improve access to affordable housing in Bangkok for lower-income residents while maintaining quality and sustainability.
+Investigate ways to improve access to affordable housing in Bangkok for lower-income residents while maintaining quality and sustainability.

 Many people in Bangkok are looking for affordable housing options.
 Creating a platform (website/application) that helps users find affordable housing units based on their budget, family size, and preferred subdistrict can serve this need.